susannah-b/shiver-unpaired/README.md

 ```bash
 $ ./shiver_align_contigs.bash MyInitDir config.bash contigs.fasta SID
 ```
-Amongst the files this step produces is `SID_raw_wRefs.fasta` - an alignment of your HIV contigs to your input existing reference genomes - which you should should visually check, deleting ragged ends which arise occasionally.
+Amongst the files this step produces is `SID_raw_wRefs.fasta` - an alignment of your HIV contigs to your input existing reference genomes - which you should should visually check, and manually delete ragged ends which arise occasionally.
 Also produced is `SID.blast` (the result of blasting your contigs to those existing references).
 Now run
 ```bash
 $ ./shiver_map_reads.bash MyInitDir config.bash contigs.fasta SID SID.blast SID_raw_wRefs.fasta reads_1.fastq.gz reads_2.fastq.gz
 ```
 and you're done.

+#### I notice there's a manual step between the two automatic steps.
+Blasphemy!
+Correct alignment has already been attempted automatically in the first step, but unfortunately aligning HIV sequences automatically, perfectly, 100% of the time is a dream: HIV has the highest mutation rate known to biology, and the alignment algorithm has an unimaginably large space of possibilities to explore.
+Most of the time it works, and inspecting the alignment it will take you one or two seconds to see that that's the case.
+Most of the cases in which it fails, all you have to do is to delete a short stretch of sequence separated from the main body of the contig by a long erroneous gap, and possibly delete a whole contig if it scored a blast hit (and so was considered to be HIV, and was aligned) but is actually not HIV, so when 'aligned' is just a mess.
+Performing this step manually ensures an alignment you can trust, allowing the second `shiver` command to reliably construct a) a tailored reference that minimises mapping bias, and b) a global alignment of all samples, instantly, without further need for an alignment algorithm: see the end of section *Processing example 2*.
+[This](https://github.com/olli0601/PANGEAhaircut) R package by Oliver Ratmann uses machine learning to correct these cases of failed alignment; however for each sample you must manually check the corrections to ensure they are correct, instead of checking the alignment itself, and incorrect corrections must be corrected manually.

 #### What output do I get?